tomsoderlund/one-click-survey/README.md

 # One Click Survey

-API service for creating simple one-click email surveys.
+API service for a “click counter”, e.g. for creating simple one-click email surveys.

 ## Usage